Is Online Gambling Legal in South Africa?

 If I win R100,000 at an online casino, do I owe SARS tax?

 No — recreational gambling winnings are not taxed as income in South Africa.
-SARS classifies casual gambling winnings as “receipts of a capital nature.”
+SARS classifies casual gambling winnings as "receipts of a capital nature."
 Only professional gamblers who derive their primary income from gambling may face tax obligations.
+We cover the full details — including what counts as "professional" and when SARS might take interest — in our gambling tax guide.

 This page is for informational purposes and is not legal advice.
 For legal questions about gambling in South Africa, consult a qualified attorney.